 I further understand I am obligated by law and regulation not to disclose any classified information or material in an unauthorized fashion...
 I have been advised any unauthorized disclosure of SCI by me may constitute violations of US criminal laws, including provisions of Sections 793..., Title 18, US Code...

-I understand that all information to which I may obtain access by signing this agreement is now and will remain the property of the...
+I understand all information to which I may obtain access by signing this agreement is now and will remain the property of the...
 Government unless and until otherwise determined by an appropriate official or final ruling of a court of law.
 Subject to such determination, I do not now, nor will I ever, possess any right, interest, title, or claim whatsoever to such information.
 I agree I shall, upon demand by an authorized representative of the...
 Government or upon the conclusion of my employment... with the...
 Government entity that provides my access to such materials, return all materials that may have come into my possession, or for which I am responsible, because of such access.
-If I do not return such materials upon request, I understand that this may be a violation of Section 793...
+If I do not return such materials upon request, I understand this may be a violation of Section 793...

 I have read this agreement carefully.
 My questions, if any, have been answered to my satisfaction.
-I acknowledge that the briefing officer made available Sections 793...
+I acknowledge the briefing officer made available Sections 793...
 I make this agreement without any mental reservation or purpose of evasion.

 HR Clinton, 22 January 2009